(IFG to PSP Publishing)

 I Feel Good (IFG) – now part of DennisI Feel Good was founded by former Loaded and GQ editor James Brown and launched its first title, Hot Dog, in May 2000.
 Dennis Publishing was an investor and had a member on the IFG board, so it was no surprise when Dennis took over in 2003 (reports said it paid £6.4million for the titles).
 Brown had left GQ after controversy over listing WWII German field marshal Erwin Rommel in an article on stylish dressers of the 20th century.
 However, this was probably only the final straw, with his laddish approach not fitting Conde Nast's culture.
 IFG had bought consumer titles Bizarre, Fortean Times and Viz from John Brown (no relation) in October 2001.
 In January 2002, IFG sold Hot Dog to Paragon and announced expansion for Viz from 6 to 10 issues a year.
 Brown had credited Viz as an inspiration for Loaded.
 Plans to concentrate on men's lifestyle with Jack failed.
 Brown had been criticial of formulaic men's magazines and their concentration on semi-naked women.
 Brown now spends his time writing and in 2006 wrote and fronted a TV series I Predict a Riot.

 - Bizarre (M) 1997 launch by John Brown.
-Focuses on the extreme.
-Now run by Dennis.
+Focused on the extreme.
+Sold to Dennis, which closed the magazine down in 2015.
 Bizarre profile

 - Fortean Times 'Journal of strange phenomena' bought by John Brown in 1991.
 Now run by Dennis.